sh3ki/Vaccination_System/README.md

-# Child Vaccination Monitoring and Notification System Using Django
+# Vaccination Monitoring and Notification System
-Web Portal for Child Vaccination Monitoring and Notification System Using Django and Celery

 Use the above command to run the application: python manage.py makemigration python manage.py migrate